learnapollo/learnapollo/content/tutorial/react-05.md

 Note that we added the `dataIdFromObject` attribute that maps an object to the id field on that objects.
 Go back to your browser and confirm that creating a new pokemon is reflected in the pokedex without refreshing.

-## Excursion: Mutation Results

-Coming soon.

 ## Recap

 Now that you got to use mutations you already know a lot about the Apollo Client, good job!
 Let's review what we saw in this exercise:

 * **Mutations** are used to change data on the server
+* Calling mutations returns a **promise that can be used to react on mutation results**
 * **Wrapping a component with `graphql`** from `react-apollo` using a mutation injects the `mutate` prop to the inner component
 * Other than with queries, **mutation variables can be assigned in the inner component** making it easy to use the components state as variable inputs
-* Choosing the right **mutation result can be tricky** but we have a few options to tackle this issue